rustychris/make_dfm/README.md

 This will install way more stuff than you would imagine is necessary.

-Edit prepenv.sh to reference the conda environment you just created.
+Edit prepenv.sh.
+Make sure the 'Option A' section is not commented out and the 'Option B' section is commented.
+Edit the `conda activate` command to reference the conda environment you just created.
 By default DFM wil be installed to the same location as the environment (PREFIX=$CONDA_PREFIX), but a different PREFIX can be specified if desired.

-## Option B: Without Conda
+### Option B: without conda

-Alternatively, the makefiles do include recipes for HDF5 and netcdf, but they do not include recipes for the supporting libraries (e.g. libtiff).
-You may need to install or compile additional libraries like zlib, libtiff, libjpeg, etc.
+The makefiles do include recipes for HDF5 and netcdf, but they do not include recipes for the supporting libraries (e.g. libtiff).
+You may need to install or compile additional libraries like zlib, libtiff, libjpeg, etc. using a system package manager.

-Edit prepenv.sh to m and choose a prefix for where the builds and binaries will go.
+Edit prepenv.sh.
+Make sure the 'Option A' section is commented and 'Option B' section is not commented.
+Set the path prefix (PREFIX) for where the builds and binaries will go.

+## Intel compilers and other settings
 Check path for intel compilers.
-The current (2023-06-23) version of prepenv.sh in git uses conda, so you’ll have to compare against some of the other prepenv*.sh scripts and edit paths accordingly.

 You may need to update the compiler setup command if Intel oneAPI is installed in a nonstandard place.

 Additional makefile variables beyond the shell variables in prepenv.sh are configurable in Makefile.options.
 In particular, the location of the DFM source needs to be set here.
 Compiler flags (i.e. debugging vs. optimized build) can be set here or in the individual recipes for components (the is not well-organized at the moment).

+## Compiling

 Start the compilation process by initializing:
 `. ./prepenv.sh`

 If you’re feeling lucky, the entire process can be run with this:
 ```
-make all-conda
+make all
 ```

 More often than not something will go wrong.
-Going step-by-step can make it easier to figure out what’s broken:
+Going step-by-step can make it easier to figure out what’s broken.
+If using conda, the steps are:
 ```
 make build-netcdff (Note ‘ff’ not ‘f’)
 make build-mpi